 Cades Cove is home to one of the park’s main visitors centers, and its prominent location makes it easy to get to from a variety of areas in and outside of the park itself.
 It should come as no surprise then that it’s also a popular place to picnic, and the Cades Cove picnic area delivers plenty of amenities and some serene stream-side views to go along with your meal.
 Cades Cove features 81 picnic tables complete with grills, there are restrooms and potable water nearby, and it is open all year long.

 Chimneys Picnic Area

-Chimneys picnic area is a beautiful spot in the woods that is connected to 0.8-mile nature trail that makes a perfect short hike for the whole family.
+Chimneys picnic area is a beautiful spot in the woods that is connected to a 0.8-mile nature trail that makes a perfect short hike for the whole family.
 When the weather is amenable you can cool off in the West Prong of the Little Pigeon River that runs alongside the 68 picnic sites, and the views are some of the best from any picnic spot in the park.
-(By the way, don’t confuse this with Chimney Tops, which is a whole different hiking adventure.)
+(By the way, don’t confuse this with Chimney Tops, which is a whole different kind of rugged hiking adventure.)

 Cosby Picnic Area